gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 This command configures the scanner to run a one-time discovery for files in the specified data repositories, and then create a report that lists the files that meet the conditions to be labeled.

-Note that because these parameters specify the values that are set by default when the scanner is installed, you need to specify them only if you previously specified other values.
+Note that because these parameters specify the values that are set by the scanner installation, you need to specify them only if you previously specified other values.

 ### Example 2: Configure the Azure Information Protection scanner to continuously discover and label files
 ```